tislam35/Atmospheric-Convection/README.md

-# Atmospheric-Convection
+# Lorenz Equations and Atmospheric Convection
-Repository for my analysis and modeling on atmospheric convection using the Lorenz model
+This is a repository for my analysis and modeling on atmospheric convection using the Lorenz model

 For a quick overview on the project and analysis please see [my presentation](www.google.com) or for a more detailed explanation please refer to my [report](www.google.com) which explains all steps and conclusions made in this project.